Date and Time Operators

 Date and time operators are not case sensitive.
 For example, IN LAST, In Last, and in last are all valid.

 In list views and Explorer graphs, BQL only supports the YYYY-MM-DD format (2022-04-20 for April 20th, 2022).
-You can use additional date formats in report charts and visualizations.
+You can use additional date formats in dashboard charts and visualizations.
 For additional information, see Supported date formats.

 Supported time units